Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Our algorithms and details omitted in Section

-In our main result on tensor completion, we prove (in Sections~\ref{sec:Omega-dual-certificate} and \ref{sec:SOS-Omega-certificate}) a stronger version of Theorem~\ref{thm:intr-sos-sol-exists}, by constructing a feasible solution where $\oa{A}$ is an $\Omega$-restricted strong dual certificate if $\Omega$ is a uniformly random set of size $N\gg mn^{3/2}$.
+We prove an analogous result for tensors with asymmetric random components.
+In particular, in Sections ~\ref{sec:Omega-dual-certificate} and \ref{sec:SOS-Omega-certificate} we prove a stronger version of Theorem~\ref{thm:main-nuclear-norm-minimizationver2} by constructing a feasible solution where $\oa{A}$ is an $\Omega$-restricted strong dual certificate if $\Omega$ is a uniformly random set of entries of size $N\gg mn^{3/2}$.